mrdrew34/playbackTimer/README.md

 # playbackTimer
-Python app that calculates the time difference +/- by changing playback speed.
+Python script that calculates the time difference +/- by changing playback speed.